to Instruction and Student Life links

 Indiana College Network (ICN) makes the distance learning programs

-students took over 45 courses from 12 Indiana institutions through
+Last year, Purdue students took over 80 courses from 26 Indiana

 Distance learning programs offered by Purdue faculty this past

-sites; 9 government; and other sites such as hospitals and community
+sites; government offices; and other sites such as hospitals and

 Purdue campus facilities for video-based distance learning include